cxmb-dev/AimAssist/README.md

 - This was made by cxmb using java

 ## Usage
-- Open GUI: /baa menu/gui
+- Open GUI: '/baa menu/gui'
-- Toggle aim assist: /baa toggle
+- Toggle aim assist: '/baa toggle'